Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Conventions and notation

-A \emph{stratification} $\mcX$ of $X$ is a finite set-theoretic partition of the associated reduced scheme $X^{\mathrm{red}}$ into non-empty reduced locally-closed subschemes of $X$, called the \emph{strats} of~$\mcX$.
+A \emph{stratification} $\mcX$ of $X$ is a finite set-theoretic partition of the associated reduced scheme $X^{\mathrm{red}}$ into non-empty reduced locally-closed subschemes of $X$, called the \emph{strata} of~$\mcX$.

 Let~$\mcX$ be a stratification of~$X$, and let~$\mcF$ be an $\ell$-adic sheaf on~$X$.
-The sheaf~$\mcF$ is said to be \emph{tame and constructible along $\mcX$} if it is tamely ramified, in the sense explained in~\cite[\S 1.3.1]{Orgo_constr_mod}, and if its restriction to any strat of $\mcX$ is a lisse sheaf.
+The sheaf~$\mcF$ is said to be \emph{tame and constructible along $\mcX$} if it is tamely ramified, as in~\cite[\S 1.3.1]{Orgo_constr_mod}, and if its restriction to any strat of $\mcX$ is a lisse sheaf.
 More generally, a complex $M\in \Der(X,\Qlb)$ is said to be tame and constructible along $\mcX$ if all its cohomology sheaves are tame and constructible along $\mcX$.

 Let $f\colon X\to Y$ be a morphism of schemes.
-For an object $M$ of $\Der(X,\Qlb)$, we write $Rf_!M=Rf_*M$ to indicate that the canonical ``forget support'' morphism $Rf_!M\to Rf_*M$ is an isomorphism (and similarly for equality of cohomology groups with and without compact support).
+For an object $M$ of $\Der(X,\Qlb)$, we write $Rf_!M=Rf_*M$ to indicate that the canonical ``forget supports'' morphism $Rf_!M\to Rf_*M$ is an isomorphism (and similarly for equality of cohomology groups with and without compact support).

 Let $q\geq 1$ and $w\in\Zz$ be integers.
-A complex number $\alpha$ is called a $q$-Weil number of weight~$w$ if $\alpha$ is algebraic over~$\Qq$ and all its Galois conjugates have modulus $q^{w/2}$.
+A complex number $\alpha$ is called a \emph{$q$-Weil number} of weight~$w$ if $\alpha$ is algebraic over~$\Qq$ and all its Galois conjugates have modulus $q^{w/2}$.
 If~$k$ is a finite field, then a $k$-Weil number is a $|k|$-Weil number.

 \emph{Throughout, for any prime $\ell$, we consider a fixed isomorphism $\iota_0\colon \Qlb\to\Cc$.
-Trace functions of $\ell$-adic perverse sheaves are thus always identified with complex-valued functions through~$\iota_0$, and $\ell$-adic characters are identified with complex characters.
-On the other hand, purity of perverse sheaves (or lisse sheaves) refers to $\iota$-purity for all isomorphisms~$\iota\colon \bQl\to \Cc$} (see~\cite[\S\,1.2]{D-WeilII} and~\cite[Ch.\,5]{BBD-pervers}).
+Trace functions of $\ell$-adic perverse sheaves are thus always identified with complex-valued functions through~$\iota_0$, and similarly~$\ell$\nobreakdash-adic characters are identified with complex characters.
+On the other hand, purity of perverse sheaves (or lisse sheaves or $\ell$-adic complexes) refers to purity in the sense of Deligne, i.e., pointwise purity means that the eigenvalues of Frobenius are Weil numbers of some weight; see the survey in Section}~\ref{sec-weights}.

-The following notation are used consistently in all the paper (some objects, such as character sheaves, will be defined later).
+The following notation is used consistently in all the book, although frequently with reminders (some objects, such as character sheaves, will be defined later).